Church of Christ

 Introduction

-In an earthly context, the Church of Christ seeks to be the fellowship of people who God has added to the church.
-Our heritage has unfolded over the last 174 years in a way that has indeed added some denominational and even exclusive tones to this earthly fellowship.
+A Restoration Movement began in the United States during the early 19th century.
+Believing that creeds were divisive, church leaders abandoned all denominational labels and promoted a return to the First Century New Testament church as its unifying theme.
 In the beginning of this movement, however, the desire was to be Christians only; known only by the name Christian, without any earthly divisions.
 For this reason the phrase, Church of Christ, was used as part of a sentence and was not intended to be used as a title for division.
-The intent was to say, "The Church of Christ meets here.", and then all those who enjoyed a relationship with God through faith in Jesus would find a place of welcome among their spiritual family.
+The intent was to say, "The Church of Christ meets here.", and then all those who enjoyed a relationship with God through obedient faith in Jesus would find a place of welcome among their spiritual family.
 Over time, Church of Christ, became a title of this particular group of Christians to others and even within its own fellowship.

 We in the New Richmond Church of Christ seek to provide a place where Christians can gather together for the glory of God and be known as Christians only.
 It is not our intent to cast judgement on those who meet elsewhere for the Glory of God.